This page tells you about the chemotherapy drug combination FOLFIRINOX. There is information about

 - Ringing in the ears (tinnitus) – this usually gets better after your treatment ends

-Not everyone will get these side effects.
-You may have 1 or 2 or several.
+You may have 1 or 2 or several of the effects mentioned on this page.
 A side effect may get worse through your course of treatment.
 Or you may have more side effects as the course goes on.
 This depends on

 - How many times you've had a drug before

 - How much of the drug you have (the dose)

 Coping with side effects